Research ethics glossary

 anonymisation: In order for data to be anonymised under the UK GDPR there must be no means of identifying any individuals.
 If, at any point, it could be possible to use any reasonably available means to re-identify individuals, the data is in fact pseudonymised rather than anonymised.
 A more detailed explanation of this term is provided in the glossary on the Information Compliance website.
 Further guidance on anonymisation is available from the UK Data Service

-approved procedures: CUREC approved procedures address ethical issues and promote good research conduct in specialised areas of research.
+approved procedures: CUREC approved procedures address ethics issues and promote good research conduct in specialised areas of research.
 This includes research with a specialised population or specialised procedures.
-As with the CUREC 1 form and CUREC 1A checklist, the main function of CUREC approved procedures is to reduce the numbers of projects for which researchers need to apply for ethical review using a full CUREC 2 application.
+The main function of CUREC approved procedures is to reduce the numbers of projects for which researchers need to apply for ethics review by committee.
 They are part of CUREC’s proportional review.
 Procedures operate by:

 • assessing risk in a given specialised research area; permitting projects to proceed “under CUREC procedure” if they can demonstrate minimised risk